AdobeDocs/experience-platform.de-DE/help/privacy-service/privacy-events.md

 # Abonnieren [!DNL Privacy Events]

-[!DNL Privacy Events] sind Meldungen, die von der Adobe Experience Platform bereitgestellt werden [!DNL Privacy Service], die Adobe-I/O-Ereignis nutzen, die an einen konfigurierten WebHook gesendet werden, um eine effiziente Auftragsautomatisierung zu ermöglichen.
+[!DNL Privacy Events] sind Meldungen, die von Adobe Experience Platform bereitgestellt werden [!DNL Privacy Service], die Adobe-I/O-Ereignis nutzen, die an einen konfigurierten Webshaken gesendet werden, um eine effiziente Auftragsabwicklungsautomatisierung zu ermöglichen.
 They reduce or eliminate the need to poll the [!DNL Privacy Service] API in order to check if a job is complete or if a certain milestone within a workflow has been reached.

 Aktuell gibt es vier Arten von Benachrichtigungen im Lebenszyklus der Anfragen von Datenschutzaufträgen: